tjelvar-olsson/tinyfasta/docs/source/creating_fasta_records.rst

     CCCCCC
     GGGGGGGGGGGGGGG

-However, we can format the sequence to a standardised line length.
+However, using the :func:`tinyfasta.FastaRecord.format_sequence_line_length` function we can standardised line length.

 .. code-block:: python